 Words:Adedosu 'kenzy' Adekunle

-Things are begging to get shape Nigerian artiste of the moment.One of them is David Adeleke <b>"Davido "
+Things are begging to get shape Nigerian artiste of the moment.One of them is David Adeleke <b>"Davido " as he is currently and surely enjoying the successes coming his way.

 Just a couple of weeks back, he signed a major endorsement deal with a telecommunications giant and days later, he bought a car worth millions of naira.